nKey253/NectarX/README.md

 ## Instructions

-#### Don't execute cells of crackModelTrain.ipynb to prevent re-training .
+#### Don't execute cells of crackModelTrainX.ipynb to prevent re-training .

-#### Execute cells of crackModelTest.ipynb for calculating the performance metrics .
+#### Execute cells of crackModelTestX.ipynb for calculating the performance metrics .

 #### Tensorflow>=2.9 or load_model() might not execute